 WRQ stands for the write request message.
 The client uses this to create a connection for writing data from the server SIDE.
 WRQ message has the same fields as RRQ, only difference because OpCode contains 2 to show the WRQ message.
 Here we can see the WRQ message format.

 Both client and server use data messages to send data blocks.
 Data contains three fields – OpCode, Block number, and Data.
 OpCode contains 3 to show data messages.
 A Block number is a 2-byte field that contains a block number.
 All blocks are sequentially numbered from 1.
 The client and server use this field to send data sequentially so that the receiver will combine the whole message using this block number.
 Data is of 512 bytes.
 Data can be transferred in the form of netascii (ASCII file) or octet (Binary file).
 The DATA message format is given as follows.

 4) ACK message

 ACK stands for Acknowledge message.
 Both client and server use this ACK to acknowledge the receipt of the data block.
 This message is of 4 bytes.
 It contains two fields – OpCode and Block number.
 OpCode contains 4 to show the ACK message.
 Block number is of a 2-byte field that contains the number of data blocks received.
-ACK message can also be a response to the WRQ message which is sent by a server to the client for indicating that the server is ready to receive data from the client.
+ACK message can also respond to the WRQ message, which is sent by a server to the client for indicating that the server is ready to receive data from the client.
 ACK message format is given as follows.

 5) ERROR message

-Client and server use ERROR message when a connection between client and server cannot be established or when some error has occurred during the transmission of data.
+Client and server use ERROR message when a connection between client and server cannot be established or when some error has occurred during data transmission.
 It sends a negative response to the RRQ message or WRQ message.
 This message contains three fields – Oe, Error number and Error data.
 OpCode contains 5 to show the ERROR message.
-The error number is of 2 byte that contains error number and their meaning.
+The error number is of 2 byte that contains the error number and its meaning.
 The ERROR message format is given as follows.